 Breast cancer is one of the most commonly diagnosed cancers and a leading cause of death for women worldwide.
 With advances in molecular engineering in the 1980s, hopes began to rise that a non-toxic and non-invasive treatment for breast cancer could be developed.
 These hopes were stoked by the researchers, biotech companies, and analysts who worked to make sense of the uncertainties during product development.
-In Making Sense Sophie Mützel traces this emergence of "innovative breast cancer therapeutics" up to the 2010s, through the lens of the narratives of the involved actors.
-Despite the notorious unpredictability of cancer drug development these actors are tasked with establishing a client base and capturing the attention of potential investors, even before trials are completed.
-Combining theories of economic and cultural sociology, Mützel shows how stories are integral for the emergence of new markets; stories of the future create a market of expectations prior to any existing products.
-Making Sense uses thousands of press statements, media reports, scientific reports, and financial and industry analyses to illustrate these mechanisms, presenting a fresh view of how life-prolonging innovations can be turned into market products.
+In Making Sense Sophie Mützel traces this emergence of "innovative breast cancer therapeutics" from the late 1980s up to 2010, through the lens of the narratives of the involved actors.
+Combining theories of economic and cultural sociology, Mützel shows how stories are integral for the emergence of new markets; stories of the future create a market of expectations prior to any existing products; stories also help to create categories on what such a new market and its products are about.
+Making Sense uses thousands of press statements, media reports, scientific reports, and financial and industry analyses, and combines qualitative and large-scale computational text analyses, to illustrate these mechanisms, presenting a fresh view of how life-prolonging innovations can be turned into market products.

 About the author